You have symptoms, and your doctor has diagnosed you with something. Now what?

 Nurses: They work closely with you to manage your care.
 Nurses perform basic tests like blood pressure and blood work, give you your meds, make sure you're comfortable, and meet your needs 24/7 if you are in the hospital.

 Technicians: If you need tests like X-rays, ultrasounds, or MRIs, imaging experts will give you those scans so they can be analyzed by your doctors.

 Therapists: You may need help bouncing back from your illness, especially if you've had surgery.
 Your team may include:

 - A physical therapist to ease pain and help you move more easily, and build your strength

 - An occupational therapist to help you with the tasks you need for everyday life

-- Speech and respiratory therapists to help with problems related to language or swallowing
+- Speech therapists to help with problems related to language

 Emotional support experts: The stress of an illness can be hard to deal with.
 You might want to lean on social workers, psychologists, counselors, or clergy to get the emotional support you need to manage the strain of being sick.